tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/Supplemental/CCXT_Install_Guide.md

 If you are having API request issues with Kraken, as an alternative go to the [Bitfinex Cryptocurrency Exchange](https://bitfinex.com/) and sign up for an account.
 You can requet a simple API key in the same manner.

 Then, after generating your API keys, create a new `.env` file for your given project and set the `BITFINEX_PUBLIC_KEY` and `BITFINEX_SECRET_KEY` environment variables, respectively.
+For the purpose of our usage with `Bitfinex` you can selected `No` on prohibited user as you would not be making trades but just requesting data, this will allow usage of the API data request freely.

 ![Bitfinex Website](Images/bitfinex-website.png)